SeanMcP/seanmcp.com/src/content/linux-update-in-2023.md

 title: Linux Update in 2023
 description:
-  After experimenting with Linux last year, I am happily using Ubuntu on a Lenovo Yoga as my personal computer
+  After experimenting with Linux last year, I am happily using Ubuntu on a Lenovo Yoga as my personal computer.
 tags:
   - Articles
   - Linux